 To ensure business continuity for customers, PXP Financial has set up a partnership with our sister company Finolita Unio LLC.
 Finolita has an EMI licence granted by the Central Bank of Lithuania, allowing the company to passport payments to all EU and EEA/EFTA countries.
 Finolita also holds the appropriate registrations with the applicable card schemes.

 We at PXP Financial are committed to ensuring that business continues as usual for all of our customers, wherever they are.
 If you have further questions about our Brexit setup, please see our FAQs below:

 We have compiled a list of our most frequently asked questions below:

 In order to ensure that you can continue to receive services under the merchant agreement, PXP Financial has set up a partnership with Finolita Unio LLC.
-Under this agreement, all of the PXP Financial EU acquiring aggregation business are transferred to Finolita.
+Under this agreement, all of the PXP Financial EU acquiring aggregation business will be transferred to Finolita.
 Finolita has the same contractual obligations to merchants and partners in the EU as we do now.

 Finolita Unio LLC. is a new financial service provider located in Vilnius, Lithuania.
 The company holds an electronic money institution (EMI) licence granted by the Bank of Lithuania.
 This allows the company to passport its services to other EU countries and to countries in the EEA and EFTA.

 Finolita Unio LLC. is part of our group of companies, it is a ‘sister company’.